radgeek/feedwordpress/readme.txt

 	should now render correctly, and the error message should no longer appear.

+*	BUG FIX: CATEGORY BOXES IN SYNDICATION > CATEGORIES & TAGS.
+Some minor bugs in the appearance and animation of category checkboxes (for example, the checkbox used to select categories for syndicated posts on the Syndication > Categories & Tags settings page) have been fixed.

 = 2012.1212 =

 *	WORDPRESS 3.5 COMPATIBILITY: This release has been tested for compatibility